-The U.S. Census defines an immigrant as a resident of the United States that was born outside the country.
-Therefore, naturalized citizens, lawful permanent residents, refugees, undocumented individuals and temporary migrants (workers and students) are considered immigrants.
-In this regard, data from the 2010 Census shows that 14.7% of the U.S. population (39.4 million residents) was born in another country.
+For the sake of simplicity we define an immigrant as a resident of the United States that was born outside the country.
+Therefore, naturalized citizens, lawful permanent residents, refugees, undocumented individuals and temporary residents (workers and students) fit in this definition.
+Data from the 2010 Census shows that 14.7% of the U.S. population (39.4 million residents) was born in another country.
 Since the immigration system abolished quotas based on nationality, developing countries have been the largest expellers of immigrants to the United States.
-In fact, around 53% (20.9 million) of foreign-born residents come from Latin America, mainly from Mexico, and another 30% come from Asia.
-Two differences between the foreign- and the native-born population are worth emphasizing.
+Approximately 53% (20.9 million) of foreign-born residents come from Latin America, mainly from Mexico, and another 30% come from Asia.
+Two differences between the foreign- and the nativeborn population are worth emphasizing.
 First, the foreign-born population has a larger share of people between 25 and 54 years old than the native born population (Chart 3).
 Second, the foreign-born population has, on average, a lower educational attainment than the native-born.
 However, the proportion of foreign-born individuals with graduate degrees slightly exceeds that of the native population (Chart 4).
-The foreign-born represent 19% of the total civilian labor force, and around two-thirds of them are employed in low value-added and labor-intensive industries (Chart 5).
+The foreign-born represent 19% of the total civilian labor force, and around two-thirds of them are employed in low value-added and labor-intensive industries (Chart

+5).
 By industry, the share of foreign-born workforce relative to the native labor force is higher for construction, manufacturing, wholesale trade, agriculture, leisure and hospitality, and professional and business services (Chart 6).
 BBVA Research estimates that foreign born-population contributed to 15% of real Gross Domestic Product in 2010.
 This estimation is in line with a 10% contribution estimated by the Center for Immigration Studies.
 These results are also consistent with research conducted by the Fiscal Policy Institute showing that immigrants contribute to economic output in proportion to their share of the population.